Luis Thiam-Nye

 with a silent 's'

-To me, one of the most satisfying things is building something interesting and seeing it work.
-Growing up in a world of stunning feats of engineering, I developed a strong interest in computers and technology, particularly computer programming — a magic that allows you to turn imagination into some form of reality.
+One of my greatest sources of satisfaction is building something interesting and seeing it work.
+Introduced to a world of stunning feats of engineering, I developed a strong interest in computers and technology, particularly computer programming — a magic that allows you to turn imagination into some form of reality.

 Current Status

-• Hobby: Software development mainly in Jai, attempting to make the state of software development less disasterous.
+• Hobby: Software development mainly in Jai, attempting to make the state of software less disasterous.

 • Occupation: Undergraduate student of Engineering at the University of Cambridge.